 Very old English Yew trees are frequently seen in churchyards, and will produce fleshy red fruits which are popular with birds, but poisonous to both humans and stock (like every other part of the plant).

 Few of our hedging plants are as versatile as Yew, use them as a tiny decorative hedge as small as 30cm to replace Box that has succumbed to blight, or as a larger decorative hedge or for screening and privacy.
 Yew hedges can be grown up to several metres and the plants can be trained into just about any topiary shape – limited only by the topiarists imagination!

 Yew hedges have a reputation for being very slow growing, certainly old hedges and trees will live up to this but newly planted Yew hedges planted into good, well-prepared soil should add a good 30cm a year once established.
 Even the more modest sized Yew plants we offer should give some coverage within a few years.

 Established Yew hedges and topiary specimens are best trimmed in Autumn, once a year is perfectly adequate, twice a year for a real show garden look!

 This plant will grow in any soil type from the alkaline conditions of chalk, right through to very acidic soil and anything in between including clay.
 These robust hedging plants will tolerate full sun right through to full shade, the only ‘must have’ for a Yew hedge is good drainage which isn’t negotiable.
 If there is any tendency of waterlogging at the site you wish to plant a Yew hedge, then drainage must be improved.
-Or alternatively a different species of hedge should be chosen.
+Or alternatively a different species of hedge for wet ground should be chosen.

 Our English Yew hedging plants are available in many forms, bare rooted plants are the traditional and economical way to purchase hedging (especially if you need a lot of plants).
 They’re available during the dormant season from November until April which is when they should be planted.